UniMath/agda-unimath/src/simplicial-type-theory/directed-edges-booleans.lagda.md

 [directed edges](simplicial-type-theory.directed-edges.md) are constant.
 This refutes the models of the
-[directed interval](simplicial-type-theory.directed-interval.md) in the booleans and is a differing property between the two types.
+[directed interval](simplicial-type-theory.directed-interval.md) in the booleans and is a distinguishing property between the two.

-As a corollary we have that the universe of simplicially discrete types is closed under finite coproducts.
+As a corollary we have that the universe of simplicially discrete types is closed under finite coproducts and contains the finite types.

 ## Postulate